JellyPumps/JellyPumps/README.md

 - 👋 Hi, I’m @JellyPumps
-- 👀 I’m interested in Making video games
+- 👀 I’m interested in making video games
-- 🌱 I’m currently learning C# and C++
+- 🌱 I’m currently learning C# and C
 - 📫 How to reach me?
 As of yet, you can't :/

 <!---